samdoidge/samdoidge.com/about.md

 - [textiler.com](http://web.archive.org/web/20190312025846/http://textiler.com/) - A joint project where I was responsible for the development.
 Design & print custom digital fabrics.
 Makes use of canvas / fabric.js and node.js

 - [freshfollowers.com](https://www.youtube.com/watch?v=xeT1d2AJ7os) - Based off of research into the best way to increase an Instagram following, this application gives the highest rate of acquisition for genuine followers based on their interests.
-This was not opened to everyone due to Instagrams strict acceptance policy.
+This was not opened to everyone due to Instagram'ss strict acceptance policy.

-- [fifatrader.com](http://fifatrader.com) - Automatically buy and sell players from EA's FIFA at a users set prices.
+- [fifatrader.com](http://fifatrader.com) - This domain is now for sale.
+Automatically buy and sell players from EA's FIFA at a users set prices.
 Has received 100's of signups with no promotion.

 - [pintbet.com](https://samdoidge.com/pintbet) - A site for sports betting tips which tracks real bookmaker odds and records user performance with play money.